People's Party for Freedom and Democracy: Representation in EU institutions

-In the European Committee of the Regions, VVD sits in the Renew Europe CoR Group, with two full and four alternate members for the 2025–2030 mandate.
-Arthur van Dijk is a bureau member of the Renew Europe CoR group and Martijn van Gruijthuijsen is coordinator for the European Parliament Committee on Economic and Monetary Affairs (ECON).
+In the European Committee of the Regions, VVD sits in the Renew Europe CoR Group, with two full and three alternate members for the 2025–2030 mandate.
+Arthur van Dijk is a bureau member of the Renew Europe CoR group and Martijn van Gruijthuijsen is coordinator for the ECON Commission.

 Electorate

 Historically, the VVD electorate consisted mainly of secular middle-class and upper-class voters, with a strong support from entrepreneurs.
 Under the leadership of Wiegel, the VVD started to expand its appeal to working class voters.